Edge is a new kind of non-profit one-day conference on advanced web technologies for developers and browser vendors, raising funds for CodeClub.

-Once again the majority of revenue from Edge ticket sales will be donated to a charity that promotes education of the next generation of engineers who will look after the web.
-For Edge London 2014, we will be supporting CodeClub for the second time.
+The majority of revenue from Edge ticket sales is donated to a charity that promotes education of the next generation of engineers who will look after the web.
+For Edge London 2014, we are supporting CodeClub.

 Code Club is a UK-wide network of free volunteer-led after-school coding clubs for children aged 9-11.

 It creates projects for volunteers to teach at school clubs or at non-school venues such as libraries.
 The projects teach children how to program by showing them how to make computer games, animations and websites.
 Volunteers go to their local club for an hour a week and teach one project a week.